wmakley/tomcat-launchd/README.md

 1. Copy the .plist file to ~/Library/LaunchAgents/ and modify the paths and labels as needed.
 2. Copy launchd\_wrapper.sh to your Tomcat "bin" folder.
-3. `launchctl load ~/Library/LaunchAgents/com.mysite.tomcat.plist`
+3. `launchctl load ~/Library/LaunchAgents/mysite.tomcat.plist`

-To disable the service:
+To stop/disable the service:

-`launchctl unload ~/Library/LaunchAgents/com.mysite.tomcat.plist`
+`launchctl unload ~/Library/LaunchAgents/mysite.tomcat.plist`

 See:
 * https://confluence.atlassian.com/display/CONF32/Start+Confluence+automatically+on+OS+X+using+launchd